matthiaszimmermann/golem-python/src/sdk/README.md

 The creation of immutable entities may be achieved by setting the operator to a burn address (e.g., 0x000...1).
 Once immutable, neither owner nor operator can update or extend the entity, but the owner can still transfer or delete (if allowed).

+### Counter Arguments

+**Separate Ownership Not Needed**

+All logic and data can live on the Golem DB chain.
+Single owner per entity, all updates and verification handled offchain or on the Golem DB chain.

+Ideal for identity, reputation, static records, and non-transferable data.

+In addition: Offline Verification with separate owner and operator is a headache.

+**Separate Ownership Needed**

+Hybrid approach:
+Smart contract on mainnet/L2 manages ownership, transfer, and permissions.

+Pointer/reference in the contract to the corresponding Golem DB entity (e.g., entity key or hash).

+Extensive data and metadata stored and managed on the Golem DB chain for scalability and flexibility.
+This enables trustless, composable, and auditable ownership, while keeping rich data offchain.
+This hybrid model gives you the best of both worlds:

+Simplicity and efficiency for most use cases.
+Full composability, security, and scalability for advanced, asset-centric scenarios.

 ## Entity Elements